Mama Living Abroad

 Yeast (active dry yeast): Active dry yeast needs to be bloomed in liquid before being used to make dough.
 However, it is not necessary to bloom newly purchased yeast.
 Instead, it can be added directly to the dry ingredients.

 Water: It’s best to use water between 100°F and 110°F (38°C- 43°C); it helps to activate the yeast.
 If you don’t have a thermometer, don’t overthink the water temperature.
 You want the water warm.
 Not hot.
 Not cold.
 Not freezing.
 Just warm.
-The proportion of water in bread dough corresponds to how hydrated, or wet, it is.

 Sugar: For the sweetness of course.
-But sugar also feeds the yeast, increases its activity and tenderizes the dough.
+But sugar also feeds the yeast, increases its activity, and tenderizes the dough.

 Eggs: Large eggs at room temperature.